AFactor/core-lib/readme.md

 	  throw new Error('Argument undefined');
 	}

 2. update your package.json with some arguments .
-Take the reference from discovery-api repo.
+Take the reference from health-check repo.

 3. Remove publish-products and replace-tokens gulp dependency from the gulpfile,js.
 Also remove all the extra dependency which they were using .
-Take the reference from discovery-api repo.
+Take the reference from health-check repo.

 4. Inside job-configuration.json , add new product version tokens .
 Eg : "DISCOVERY_PRODUCT_LYDS_VERSION" .
-Take the reference from discovery-api repo.
+Take the reference from health-check repo.

 5. Pass these variables of product version to definition.json.
 Eg:  version:"&&DISCOVERY_PRODUCT_LYDS_VERSION&&"